kirkwat/fill-the-walls/README.md

 This data includes total wall value, wall space that is not used, and total profit for the given algorithm.

 ## How to Use
-To use this program, the user will need to provide some command-line arguments and an image folder.

-### There are 5 command-line arguments:
+To use this program, compiled and build with CMAKE.
+There are 5 command-line arguments.
 * Directory name of images
 * Wall 1 width
 * Wall 1 height
 * Wall 2 width
 * Wall 2 height

-Here is an example:

-`./placementImages/set1/ 10000 4000 12000 4000`

 ### Image folder
 This folder will contain JPEG images.
 Each image will have a numbered file name to represent its value.

+Here is an example:

+`../input/set1/ 10000 4000 12000 4000`